Independence Day 2022: Films that evoke patriotism | Entertainment

 - India

-India is about to celebrate its 75 years of Independence.
-In the past 75 years, many filmmakers made films which showcased the beauty and bravery of our country, and the country's struggle for freedom and patriotism.
-To mark this occasion, take a look at some of the big Bollywood movies that will make you feel proud about being an Indian.
+India is about to commemorate its 75th anniversary of independence.
+Many filmmakers have made films in the last 75 years that have showcased the beauty and bravery of our country, as well as the country's struggle for freedom and patriotism.
+To commemorate this occasion, watch some of the biggest Bollywood films that will make you proud to be an Indian.
 Border

 Written and directed by J.P Dutta, the film was inspired by true events that happened during the Battle of Longewala in 1971.
 The India-Pakistan war film starred Sunny Deol, Jackie Shroff, Suniel Shetty, Akshaye Khanna, Puneet Issar and Kulbhushan Kharbanda in the lead roles.
 J.P Dutta won the National Award for Best Direction in 1998.
 L.O.C Kargil